-For each number, you can choose whether it is only enabled to receive messages (i.e. view the device parameters) or it also entitled to modify the currents settings.
+Each number can receive messages (i.e. consult the device parameters) or even make settings.

 11.8.b Remote access via LAN

 By touching the Lan screen will be displayed, which shows in its upper section, in the MAC field, the device MAC address: